- Supply chain segmentation is a method of inventory classification.

 Supply Chain Segmentation is a method of selecting portions of the product database and applying changes to its control parameters.

 - For instance, one could select all SKU-Locations or product locations that are above a certain number of inventory turns per year and apply on economic order quantity to them.

 Along with filtering capability comes an ability to report on the products within the planning system.
-By performing filtration on different characteristics, the planner can gain a better appreciation and understanding for their products overall.
+By performing filtration on different characteristics, the planner can gain a better appreciation and understanding of their products overall.
 It can fulfill many of the master data maintenance of the planning system.

 Supply Chain Segmentation Versus Classification of Inventory

 Supply Chain Segmentation should not be confused with the classification of inventory.
-Classification of inventory places inventory into categories such as A, B, C. Supply Chain Segmentation is about the categorization of product locations for treating them differently with the application different inventory parameters (lot size, reorder point, etc.) and even different supply planning or forecasting methods.
+Classification of inventory places inventory into categories such as A, B, C. Supply Chain Segmentation is about the categorization of product locations for treating them differently with the application different inventory parameters (lot size, reorder point, etc.).
+And even different supply planning or forecasting methods.